asterics/AsTeRICS-Grid/docs/documentation_user/514_uart-action-tutorials.md

 ## FABI / FLipMouse

-This tutorial explains, how to create a mouse movement, mouse click or keyboard input using the button interface FABI or the mouth mouse FLipMouse.
+This tutorial explains, how to create a mouse movement using the button interface FABI or the mouth mouse FLipMouse.
 This currently only supports a wired serial connection to the device.

 ### Move mouse cursor to the right